 Yet another Schinkel: the Altes Museum or Old Museum, 1830.

-The Berlin Cathedral, built 1895-1905 to a design of Julius Raschdorff and sometimes called a Protestant St. Peters.
-It, too, was rebuilt after the War, in this case with lower and simpler domes than the originals.
+The Berlin Cathedral, built 1895-1905 to a design of Julius Raschdorff, is sometimes called a Protestant St. Peters.
+It, too, was rebuilt after the War, in this case with lower and simpler dome than in the original.
 Peering over its shoulder is the Fernsehturm or television tower, from the 1960s.